 Firearms storage is going to change.
 The gun safe industry produces and markets a product based on the illusion of security.
 Their stated gun capacity is outright deception.
 They are not fireproof and the materials used inside a safe promote gun corrosion.
 You can fool some of the people some of the time.
 Eventually, it all catches up.
 That is what is happening now.

-SecureIt and CradleGrid technology have taken aim at the gun safe industry.
 SecureIt is the leading supplier of weapon storage systems to the US Government.
 We have revolutionized military armory function.
-We will do the same for home firearms storage.
+We want to do the same for home firearms storage.
 SecureIt has taken the leadership position in modern firearms storage, and things will change quickly over the next few years.
-Will the gun safe industry be able to adapt?